BaristaLabs/BaristaCore/README.md

 | __macOS 10.12.1 (x64)__       | [![Build Status](https://travis-ci.org/BaristaLabs/BaristaCore.svg?branch=master)](https://travis-ci.org/BaristaLabs/BaristaCore) |

-> **10/5/2016** *BaristaCore is currently in active development.
+> **12/7/2017** *BaristaCore is currently in active development.
 The functionality described below indicates the design goals of BaristaCore and may not be all currently implemented.*

+> Updated with ChakraCore 1.7.4

 BaristaCore is an open-source cross-platform sandbox to run code with a http call.